stelcodes/nuzzle/README.md

 At the bottom of the function we can see the function from `:render-content` being used.
 It will always be present in every webpage map.
 It will either return `nil` or some HTML wrapped in the `codes.stel.nuzzle.hiccup/raw` wrapper.
 We're able to call it safely in the `:else` clause above because of this trait.

-### More data with `get-site-data`
+### Accessing Your Site Data with `get-site-data`
-With many static site generators, accessing global data inside markup templates can be painful.
+With many static site generators, accessing global data inside markup templates can be painful to say the least.
 Nuzzle strives to solve this difficult problem elegantly with a function called `get-site-data`.
 While realizing your site data, Nuzzle attaches a copy of this function to each webpage map under the key `:get-site-data`.
-This function accepts any `id` from your realized site data and returns the corresponding map.
-If you want the whole site data vector

 In a word, `get-site-data` allows us to see the whole world while creating our Hiccup.
+It has two forms:

+1. `(get-site-data)`: With no arguments, returns the whole realized site data vector.
+2. `(get-site-data [:blog-posts])`: With an `id` from the realized site data, return the corresponding map.

-Since it returns maps from our **realized** site data, all information about the site is at your fingertips.
+Since `get-site-data` returns maps from our *realized* site data, all information about the site is at your fingertips.
 Every webpage and metadata map from your site data is always a function call away.

-Better yet, the `get-site-data` function attaches a copy of itself to each map it returns, so you can always count on it being there.
-This way you can write functions that accept a webpage or metadata map without having to worry about passing `get-site-data` along with it.
+To make things even more convenient, the `get-site-data` function attaches a copy of itself to each map it returns.
+This makes it easy to write functions that accept a webpage or metadata map without ever having to worry about passing `get-site-data` along with it.
+It's kind of like a self-replicating bridge between all your site data maps.

-If `id-info` cannot find the given `id`, it will throw an exception.
+> If `get-site-data` cannot find the given `id`, it will throw an exception.
 This makes it easy to spot errors in your code quickly.

 There are many use cases for the `get-site-data` function.
-It's great for creating index webpages, accessing metadata maps, and many other things:
+It's great for creating index webpages, accessing metadata maps, and countless other things:

 ```clojure
 (defn unordered-list [& list-items]